-It should be noted that administrators from Boston Public Schools should not feel obligated or required to sponsor a research project, since their ability to sponsor will depend on the office's required mandates and tasks, priorities and goals.
-The sponsor should be willing to assist with facilitating the process such as suggesting possible schools and who should be given a copy (along with ODA) of the study results.
+It should be noted that BPS staff should not feel obligated or required to sponsor a research project, since their ability to sponsor will depend on their office's required mandates, priorities and goals.
+The sponsor should be willing to assist with facilitating the process such as suggesting possible schools and how results will be disseminated and used across the district.

 District sponsors are responsible for the following tasks:

 - Reviewing the research proposal before it is submitted to the Office of Data and Accountability

 - Facilitating the relationship between researchers and school leaders for research that includes primary data collection, including the selection of appropriate school sites for research

 - Annually reviewing interim findings submitted in the form of a policy brief